HIGHLIGHTS

 - Free

-Coffee, tea and afternoon snacks on the ship
+coffee, tea, and afternoon snacks on the ship

 - Taxes,

-tariffs, and AECO fees
+tariffs, and landing fees

 - Digital

-species list and more!
+species list, and more

 EXCLUSIONS